Monitoring performance by using the Query Store

 Designates if the Query Store captures all queries, or relevant queries based on execution count and resource consumption, or stops adding new queries and just tracks current queries.
 Can be ALL (capture all queries), AUTO (ignore infrequent and queries with insignificant compile and execution duration) or NONE (stop capturing new queries).
-The default value on SQL Server 2016 is ALL, while on Azure SQL Database is AUTO.
+The default value on SQL Server (from SQL Server 2016 to SQL Server 2017) is ALL, while on Azure SQL Database is AUTO.

 An integer representing the maximum number of plans maintained for each query.
 The default value is 200.

 Controls if Query Store captures wait statistics information.
-Can be OFF = 0 or ON = 1 (default)
+Can be OFF or ON (default).

 Query the sys.database_query_store_options view to determine the current options of the query store.
 For more information about the values, see sys.database_query_store_options.

 For more information about setting options by using Transact-SQL statements, see Option Management.

 View and manage Query Storethrough Management Studio or by using the following views and procedures.

 Functions help operations with the Query Store.

 Catalog views present information about the Query Store.